 DoD Mandatory CUI Training 101

-- Institutional knowledge about the CUI program
+- Institutional knowledge about the DoD CUI program

 - CUI marking and dissemination responsibilities

-- Protocols for reporting on incidents impacting CUI
+- Reporting protocols for incidents affecting CUI

 Focus 1: CUI Program and Institutional Knowledge